 - Designate an Indiana PC board of directors

 Determine whether an Indiana PC structure is right for you

 An Indiana PC is a structure formed to provide services by professionals who are licensed in the state.
 Examples include real estate agents/brokers, architects, financial advisors, and health care professionals.

-Is a professional corporation the right choice?
+Is a PC the right choice?

 If you have a professional license, you can form an Indiana limited liability corporation (LLC).
 However, this structure doesn’t offer the same level of protection as a PC.